pettersand/builder/docs/DataHandling.md

 </script>
 ````

-## Handling Dual Cases: Editability and Reactive Rendering
+## Handling Dual Cases: Editability and Reactive Rendering Simultaneously
-In scenarios where a component needs to display data from the store and also allow for editing, the following approach is taken:
+In scenarios where components require both display and editing capabilities, we adopt a structured approach to handle data reactively, in this case provided in the context of program creation:

-- Each feature has a dedicated store that manages its state.
+- **Substores**: Each aspect of the program, such as program notes, exercises, template layout, etc., has its own dedicated store that manages its state.
+These substores handle user input locally and update their state accordingly.

-- Components subscribe to these stores and initialize their local state with the store's data.
+- **Central Main Store**: Acts as a "manager", receiving updates from substores and compiling them into a cohesive programData object.
+This central store is the sole entity responsible for synchronizing data with the backend, ensuring a single source of truth.

+- **Reactivity and State Synchronization**: When a substore's state changes, it informs the main store of the update.
+The main store then updates its overall programData, readying it for any backend operations.

-- User input triggers updates to the local state, which in turn updates the store.
+- **User Interaction Flow**: As users interact with program components, their inputs immediately update the local substore state, which then propagates changes back to the main store.

-- This approach ensures that any changes in the input fields are immediately reflected in the store, maintaining reactivity and data integrity.
+- **Consistency and Integrity**: This structure ensures consistency across the application, maintaining data integrity whether the user is creating a new program, editing an existing one, or interacting with a completed program during a workout session.

 _Note: This document is subject to updates as the project evolves and more standards are defined._